404Future/404Future/README.md

 ## 404Future

-> Cypherpunk · Application & AI Security Research
+> Cypherpunk · Application Security · Security Research

-Application and AI security researcher with a background in enterprise security operations.
+Security analyst focused on application and product security, with a background investigating enterprise incidents across endpoint, identity, network, and cloud environments.

-Focused on vulnerability research, APIs, access control, authentication, business logic, and AI-assisted security tooling.
-Building toward product security, with a longer-term interest in Web3 and protocol security.
+Current work centers on:
+- Web and API security — authentication, access control, and business logic
+- Authorized vulnerability research and responsible disclosure
+- AI-assisted research tooling and security of AI-enabled applications
+- Solidity and protocol-security foundations

 ---

 ### Stack

-> Burp Suite Pro · Python · Bash · Solidity foundations
+> Burp Suite Professional · Python · Bash · KQL · Microsoft security stack · Solidity foundations

 ---

 Repos are published when they are useful, documented, and reproducible.

-If something is here, it is meant to be understood, tested, and improved.